Combining Rational maps and Kleinian groups via orbit equivalence: Bowen-Series maps for Bers slice groups

 We now consider Bowen-Series maps for Fuchsian groups uniformizing punctured spheres with one/two orbifold points of order two.
-As in Subsection~\ref{b_s_punc_sphere_subsec}, we will work with two specific Fuchsian groups $G_{d,1}, G_{d,2}$ (uniformizing spheres with $d$ punctures and one/two order two orbifold points).
-As before, the Bowen-Series map of any (marked) group in the Teichm{\"u}ller space of $G_{d,i}$ ($i=1,2$) is obtained by conjugating the Bowen-Series map of $G_{d,i}$ by a quasiconformal homeomorphism.
+As in Subsection~\ref{b_s_punc_sphere_subsec}, we will first study the Bowen-Series maps associated with two specific Fuchsian groups $G_{d,1}, G_{d,2}$ (uniformizing spheres with $d$ punctures and one/two order two orbifold points respectively) equipped with special fundamental domains.